Welcome to the Public Works Department! David Jacobs, P.E., L.S.

 This division is responsible for the maintenance and repair of approximately 55 city-owned buildings and facilities.

-This division maintains all City streets and public alleyways, repair curbs and sidewalks and trims all trees located adjacent to city streets and traffic medians.
-They maintain approximately 175 miles of streets, crack seal 50 lane miles of street each year and they annually repair and replace some 350 miles of curbs and sidewalks.
+This division maintains all City streets and public alleys, repairs curbs and sidewalks, and trims all trees located adjacent to city streets and traffic medians.
+They maintain approximately 175 miles of streets and 350 miles of curbs and sidewalks.

-The Public Works Department is responsible for inspecting all work done within street limits.
+The Public Works Department is responsible for inspecting all work done within the public Right of Way (ROW).
 Anyone who has questions about permit fees or how to obtain a permit should contact the Engineering Services Division at (714) 562-3670 for information about applicable fees and procedures.
 Some of the things that permits are needed for include:

 - Widening or replacing your driveway approach